Learn to spot and avoid common scams with AARP's Fraud Resource Center.

 Brought to you by:

-Some people turn to blepharoplasty when their lids lose their lift
+Some people turn to the surgery known as blepharoplasty when eyelids sag

 Learn about their causes and symptoms and what to expect during and after the procedure